As an Amazon Associate I earn from qualifying purchases. Without Any Extra Cost to You!

 The carbon filter is consists of activated carbon material.
 For ages, carbon or charcoal is widely known for its superior detoxification properties.
 It is capable of eliminating or filtering out the odor, dust, mold spores, pollens, and volatile organic compounds.
 Also, airborne pathogens and other contaminants that linger around the atmosphere.

-How does carbon filter work?
+How does a carbon filter work?

 So how does a carbon filter work?